Theobalds House: Fit for a queen

 Lord Burghley commissioned a grand new house, which was built between 1564 and 1585.
 Burghley's intention in building the mansion was partly to demonstrate his increasingly dominant status at the royal court, and also to provide a palace fine enough to accommodate the Queen on her visits.
 The Queen visited eight times between 1572 and 1596.
 The location was ideal in that it lay just off the main road north from London to Ware, a 2.5 hour horse trot journey from London, and thus an ideal stop at the end of the first day of a royal tour.
 A list of rooms to be prepared for the royal visit in 1572 survives.

 The formal gardens of the house were modelled after the Château de Fontainebleau in France, the English botanist, John Gerard, acting as their superintendent.
 A plan for rebuilding the inner or conduit court in 1572 was made by Henry Hawthorne, who was a "purveyor" in the royal works.
 In 1582, brass figures called "terms" were supplied for the Great Chamber fireplace and the windows were glazed with heraldry.
 There was a water feature, six artificial trees, and the ceiling was decorated with the signs of the zodiac.
-The great staircase with its oak carvings, similar those at Hatfield House, was salvaged and eventually installed at Herstmonceux Castle.
+The great staircase with its oak carvings, similar to those at Hatfield House, was salvaged and eventually installed at Herstmonceux Castle.
 Another schedule of rooms and lodgings was drawn up in May 1583, when Elizabeth stayed for a week at Theobalds and was reconciled with the Earl of Oxford.
-Elizabeth came in May 1591 and an entertainment the Hermit's Welcome at Theobalds was performed.
+Elizabeth came in May 1591 and an entertainment, the Hermit's Welcome at Theobalds, was performed.